mfernest/SEBC/Partner Bootcamp  - Certify.md

 In practice, sometimes the embedded database (PostgreSQL) hasn't scaled well.
 Some shops require Oracle.
 We recommend MySQL when no other requirement prevents it.

 * You can install with MySQL from scratch (manual process)
-* You can replace the embedded server
+* You can replace the embedded server with external PostgreSQL or other supported database.
-* You can migrate from an existing PostreSQL instance at any time
+* You can migrate from an existing PostgreSQL instance
-    * But it can be more complicated and time-consuming
+    * More complicated and time-consuming in production, of course.
-* YOu can use the same server for [Oozie](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.1/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_14.html) and the [Hive Metastore](http://www.cgoogle.loudera.com/content/cloudera-content/cloudera-docs/CDH4/4.2.0/CDH4-Installation-Guide/cdh4ig_topic_18_4.html), and other databases if desired.
+* You can use the same server to host [Oozie](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.1/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_14.html) data and the [Hive Metastore](http://www.cgoogle.loudera.com/content/cloudera-content/cloudera-docs/CDH4/4.2.0/CDH4-Installation-Guide/cdh4ig_topic_18_4.html), and other databases if desired.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="cm_replicate_db"/> Database Replication for HA (MySQL)

-When MySQL is in play, either for CM or Hadoop services (such as Oozie or a Hive Metastore), replication is a commonly-requested feature.
+When using MySQL for CM or other Hadoop services (Oozie, Hive Metastore) or both, customers often want replicated servers for redundancy.

-Ideally, you'd set this up before installing CM.
-If it and CDH services are already running, it will probably take longer and require more care (exisiting data, site practices).
+Ideally, you'd configure this before installing CM.
+If CM/CDH are already running, it's more complicated, but doable.

 ---
 <div style="page-break-after: always;"></div>